 Some patients with FL who respond to their initial treatment may be subsequently monitored without any need for further therapy.
-However, periodic observation continues to be important, so that doctors can identify those who need additional treatment.
+However, periodic observation continues to be important, so doctors can identify those who need additional treatment.

-For patients who have stage II FL with large lymph nodes, stage III or stage IV FL, or advanced-stage relapsed FL, treatment options will be based on the signs and/ or symptoms, the patient's age and health status, the extent of disease and the patient's wishes.
+For patients who have stage II FL with large lymph nodes, stage III or stage IV FL, or advanced-stage relapsed FL, treatment options are based on the signs and/or symptoms, the patient's age and health status, the extent of disease and the patient's wishes.
 Those who require treatment may want to consider taking part in a clinical trial.

-Other treatment options for FL include
+Other treatment options for FL include:

-- The watch-and-wait approach - Radiation therapy to lymph nodes that are causing symptoms, or to a large, localized mass, if one is present - O Rituximab (Rituxan®) alone - Chemotherapy plus immunotherapy (rituximab) - A single chemotherapy drug-for example, cyclophosphamide, chlorambucil or bendamustine hydrochloride (Bendeka®)-in combination with rituximab - A combination chemotherapy plus rituximab, such as R-CVP-rituximab plus cyclophosphamide (Cytoxan®), hydroxydoxorubicin (doxorubicin), vincristine, prednisone-or R-CHOP (see Table 6 on page 45) - Maintenance therapy with rituximab after completion of initial therapy with either rituximab alone or rituximab in combination with chemotherapy.
-This involves a single dose of rituximab administered on a prescribed schedule, generally every 2 to 3 months, and may be continued for 2 years. - Autologous or allogeneic stem cell transplantation may be considered for selected patients who have refractory or relapsed FL.
-See Stem Cell Transplantation on page 27. - Targeted therapy, using kinase inhibitors, such as copanlisib (Aligopa®) and EZH2 inhibitors, such as tazemetostat (TazverikTM)
+- The watch-and-wait approach - Radiation therapy to lymph nodes that are causing symptoms, or to a large, localized mass, if one is present - Rituximab (Rituxan[®]) alone - A single chemotherapy drug-for example, cyclophosphamide, chlorambucil or bendamustine hydrochloride (Bendeka®)-in combination with rituximab - A combination chemotherapy plus rituximab, such as R-CVP-rituximab plus cyclophosphamide (Cytoxan®), hydroxydoxorubicin (doxorubicin), vincristine, prednisone-or R-CHOP (see Table 6 on page 49) - Maintenance therapy with rituximab after completion of initial therapy with either rituximab alone or rituximab in combination with chemotherapy.
+This involves a single dose of rituximab administered on a prescribed schedule, generally every 2 to 3 months, which may be continued for 2 years. - Autologous or allogeneic stem cell transplantation may be considered for certain patients who have refractory or relapsed FL.
+See Stem Cell Transplantation on page 29. - Targeted therapy kinase inhibitors for refractory or relapsed disease, such as - The BTK inhibitor zanubrutinib (Brukinsa®) in combination with obinutuzumab - The EZH2 inhibitor tazemetostat (TazverikTM)

+- Immunomodulatory drugs, such as lenalidomide (Revlimid®)

+- Immunotherapy with monoclonal antibodies, either alone or in combination

+- Yttrium-90+ibritumomab tiuxetan (Zevalin®)

+- Obinutuzumab (Gazyva®)-may include obinutuzumab maintenance

-- Immunomodulatory drugs, such as lenalidomide (Revlimid®) - Immunotherapy with monoclonal antibodies, either alone or in combination - Yttrium-90+ibritumomab tiuxetan (Zevalin®) - Obinutuzumab (Gazyva®) - The combination of the monoclonal antibody rituximab and the enzyme endoglycosidase hyaluronidase human (Rituxan HycelaTM) - Axicabtagene ciloleucel (Yescarta®)
+- The combination of the monoclonal antibody rituximab and the enzyme endoglycosidase hyaluronidase human (Rituxan Hycela[TM])

+- Immunotherapy with bispecific antibodies

+- Mosunetuzumab-axgb (Lunsumio[TM])

+- CAR T-cell therapy

+- Axicabtagene ciloleucel (Yescarta®)

+- Tisagenlecleucel (Kymriah[®])

-See Table 6 on page 45 for drug combinations and Table 5, starting on page 38, for full FDA approval information and indications for the drugs mentioned in this section.
+See Table 6 on page 49 for drug combinations and Table 5, starting on page 41, for FDA approval information for the drugs mentioned in this section.
 The Package Insert and/or the Full Prescribing Information for each medication is available on the internet.